i1li/i1li.github.io/README.md

 -   [Demo at /edu/psychology](https://y0.netlify.app/edu/psychology)

 ### [Lightest Youtube Embed](https://github.com/i1li/lightest-youtube-embed) (yt.js)
 Easy to use YouTube embed that saves space, bandwidth, and privacy.
-With a bare amount of code, it responsively fits videos and playlists that only load once user clicks "show/hide" button.
+With a bare amount of code (`<y-t v="videoid"></y-t>`), it responsively fits videos and playlists that only load once user clicks "show/hide" button.
 [Demo at /edu](https://y0.netlify.app/edu/)

 ### Simple Toggle (toggle.js)
 Stipped version of Lightest Youtube Embed to toggle display of any iframe or other content.
 [Demo at /jesus-and-his-religion](https://y0.netlify.app/jesus-and-his-religion/)